oicr-gsi/shesmu/implementation.md

 All of the data provided in the `With` block is done after the action is created.
 Once all the data is loaded into the action, it is put into the set.
-The set deduplicates olives based on their `hashCode` and `equals` method.
+The set deduplicates actions from olives based on their `hashCode` and `equals` method.
 Since the same olive will regenerate the same action many, many times during the life of a Shemu server instance, the deduplication must work properly to decide that two actions with the “same” parameters are identical.
 Which parameters must be considered for two actions to be identical is entirely chosen by the implementer.

 When the system is going to perform actions, it sorts them by priority (smaller numbers are higher priority).
 If two actions are going to use the same resource, then priority is a good way to allocate the resource to the most appropriate action.
 Since new actions are being generated constantly, priority inversion may occur.
-An item can also return a different priorty over its life.
+An item can also return a different priority over its life.

 At some point, an action will be given time to `perform`.
 There is a limited CPU pool for actions to run in, so blocking is strongly discouraged.
 An action should